-All students may earn credit through the 1) College Level Examination Program (CLEP), 2) Excelsior Examination Program, 3) NCC challenge examinations, 4) Advanced Placement Program of the College Board, 5) military and non-traditional courses approved by the American Council on Education (ACE), and 6) credit for life experience.
+All students may earn credit through the following options:

+- 1. College Level Examination Program (CLEP) or Excelsior College Examination Program - 2.
+NCC Departmental Challenge Exams - 3.
+Advanced Placement Exams taken through the College Board - 4.
+Military and non-traditional training, as recommended by the American Council on Education (ACE) - 5.
+Portfolio Assessment of Prior Learning - 6.
+Industry-recognized Credential

 A student must be enrolled in NCC courses to have such credits applied to the NCC transcript.
-All external examinations, ACE approved courses, and credit for life experience will be equated to NCC courses by appropriate department faculty.
-Criteria for NCC challenge exams and life experience assessment will be reviewed on a periodic basis to insure currency with existing course requirements.
+All external examinations, ACE approved courses, credit for portfolio assessment, and industry-recognized credentials will be equated to NCC courses by appropriate department faculty.
+Criteria will be reviewed on a periodic basis to insure currency with existing course requirements.
 Students wishing more information on any of the above, except CLEP and the NCC challenge examination, should contact the Admissions Office.
 CLEP is administered through the Library and challenge examinations through the Records Office.